Turkmeneli: Flag of Turkmeneli

+The sky blue color, known as gök mavisi in Turkmen, symbolizes the Turkic heritage.
+While there is no fixed shade, the hexadecimal color #52B5F7 is widely used.
+The crescent and star are common symbols in Turkic and Islamic iconography, representing cultural and religious heritage.
+The two horizontal white lines are interpreted as symbolic representation of the region on which Turkic peoples inhabit between the Danube River in Austria (the maximum extent of the Ottoman Empire) to the Great Wall of China.

 Prospects of an autonomous region

 According to Khalil Osman there has been "a raft of federalist schemes" proposed by various Turkmen/Turkoman political parties.
 For example, one controversial proposal to set up Turkmeneli as a Turkmen/Turkoman autonomous region included the areas northwest of Iraq, from Tal Afar in Nineveh Governorate, through Kirkuk Governorate and Tuz Khurmatu District in Saladin Governorate in north-central Iraq, to Mandali in the Diyala Governorate in the northeast of Baghdad.

 Vahram Petrosian suggests that the Iraqi Turkmen Front's (ITF) forwarding of the idea of the recognition of Turkmeneli may pave the way for a future Kurdish-Turkmen conflict.

 In 2016 Wassim Bassem reported that the Turkmen/Turkoman have been calling for their own independent province in the Tal Afar district.
 Their demands had coincided with calls for the establishment of other new provinces for the Christian and the Yazidi minorities.

 On 17 July 2017, Turkmen representatives proposed that Tal Afar and Tuz Khurmatu become an autonomous Turkmen region and asked for a "special status" for Kirkuk at a summit in Baghdad under the name "Future of Turkmens in United Iraq".
 They also called for "training and equipping the Turkmen Hashd al-Shaabi forces."